mac-theobio/Lab_meeting/return_to_campus_survey.md

 		- why not? [vaccine safety / allergies / other: specify]
 - Are you willing to attend in-person classes if some people in the class are not vaccinated?
 [Yes, Yes for small classes only, No, Not Sure]
+- Which on-campus facilities do you expect to use? [gym, libraries, student centre, food courts / restaurants, coffee shops / bars]
 - Are you willing to fill in surveys like this regularly (e.g., weekly) to help monitor the situation in the McMaster community?
   _Must do this via non-identifying survey token_